Our bottom line

 How does this American Express offer stack up?

 In terms of rewards on offer, specifically travel-related rewards, it would be hard to find a card that could compete.
-Having two reward currencies makes this card stand out from the crowd before you even start to take into account the welcome offer and the ability to use On Business Points for anyone linked to your business.
+Having two reward currencies makes this card stand out from the crowd before you even start to take into account the welcome bonus Avios points limited time offer, the tiered Avios points annual bonus and the ability to use On Business Points for anyone linked to your business.